MichalOp/StarTrain/README.md

 ## Results

+Each field in the tables denotes the number of wins out of 100 games.
 All games were played on the 'Acropolis' map.
-Experiments here used an RTX Titan GPU.
+Experiments listed here used RTX Titan GPU for training.

 Supervised learning (after around 3 days of training with batch 32 + 1 day of training with effective batch 512, and selecting the best network):